dalyIsaac/Whim/README.md

 #### `ILayoutEngine` Mutability

 Implementations of Whim's `ILayoutEngine` should be immutable.
-This was done to support future functionality like previewing changes to layouts before committing them (see [#425](https://github.com/dalyIsaac/Whim/issues/425)).
+This was done to support functionality like previewing changes to layouts before committing them, with the `LayoutPreview` plugin.
 In comparison, workspacer's `ILayoutEngine` implementations are mutable.

 ## Contributing